bisdn/bisdn.github.io/setup/setup_standalone.md

 ^^^^^^^^^^^^^^^^^^^

 When using FRR you can also store network configuration via ZEBRA in `/etc/frr/zebra.conf`.
 For details please see the `Zebra manual <http://docs.frrouting.org/en/latest/zebra.html>`_.
-The example below shows how to configure an IPv6 adress on a port.
+The example below shows how to configure an IPv6 address on a port.

 .. code-block:: bash